readonlylink/readonlylink-books/the-c-programming-language/src/chapter-1.md

 When either a tab or a single blank would suffice to reach a tab stop, which should be given preference?

 Exercise 1-22.
-Write a program to ``fold'' long input lines into two or more shorter lines after the  last  non-blank  character  that  occurs  before  the  n-th  column  of  input.
+Write a program to "fold" long input lines into two or more shorter lines after the  last  non-blank  character  that  occurs  before  the  n-th  column  of  input.
 Make  sure  your program  does  something  intelligent  with  very  long  lines,  and  if  there  are  no  blanks  or  tabs before the specified column.